top of page

 Lithium-ion batteries are commonly used in solar energy storage systems due to their higher energy density and longer lifespan.
 High-quality lithium-ion batteries can last anywhere from 10 to 20 years or more.
 The exact lifespan depends on factors like the specific lithium-ion chemistry, energy storage usage patterns, and environmental conditions.

 It's important to note that the term "lifespan" in the context of solar battery backup often refers to the period during which the battery can retain a certain percentage of its original capacity.
 For example, a battery may be considered at the end of its lifespan when it retains only 80% of its initial capacity.
-However, even a solar battery that has 80% of its original capacity may still provide a lot of value.
+However, even a solar battery with 80% of its original capacity may still provide a lot of value.

 What is a Solar Backup Generator?